Bevacizumab: Cervical cancer

 In the EU, bevacizumab, in combination with paclitaxel and cisplatin or, alternatively, paclitaxel and topotecan in people who cannot receive platinum therapy, is indicated for the treatment of adults with persistent, recurrent, or metastatic carcinoma of the cervix.

-Administration

-Bevacizumab is usually given intravenously every 14 days.
-In colon cancer, it is given in combination with the chemotherapy drug 5-FU (5-fluorouracil), leucovorin, and oxaliplatin or irinotecan.
-For treatment of eye diseases it is injected intravitreously.

-Off-label use for age-related macular degeneration (AMD)

-Dr Philip Rosenfeld developed off-label use of bevacizumab for age-related macular degeneration.
-Bevacizumab is used off-label to treat neovascular AMD.

 Adverse effects

 Bevacizumab inhibits the growth of blood vessels, which is part of the body's normal healing and maintenance.
 The body grows new blood vessels in wound healing, and as collateral circulation around blocked or atherosclerotic blood vessels.
 One concern is that bevacizumab will interfere with these normal processes, and worsen conditions like coronary artery disease or peripheral artery disease.

 The main side effects are hypertension and heightened risk of bleeding.
 Bowel perforation has been reported.
 Fatigue and infection are also common.

 In advanced lung cancer, less than half of patients qualify for treatment.
 Nasal septum perforation and renal thrombotic microangiopathy have been reported.
 In December 2010, the FDA warned of the risk of developing perforations in the body, including in the nose, stomach, and intestines.

 In 2013, Hoffmann-La Roche announced that the drug was associated with 52 cases of necrotizing fasciitis from 1997 to 2012, of which 17 patients died.
 About 2/3 of cases involved patients with colorectal cancer, or patients with gastrointestinal perforations or fistulas.

 These effects are largely avoided in ophthalmological use since the drug is introduced directly into the eye thus minimizing any effects on the rest of the body.

 Neurological adverse events include reversible posterior encephalopathy syndrome.
 Ischemic and hemorrhagic strokes are also possible.

 Protein in the urine occurs in approximately 20% of people.
 This does not require permanent discontinuation of the drug.
 Nonetheless, the presence of nephrotic syndrome necessitates permanent discontinuation of bevacizumab.